-A Japanese automobile manufacturer (OEM) redesigned the tail lamps of its 2007 sedan to reflect consumers’ increased focus on aerodynamic styling.
+A Japanese automobile manufacturer (OEM) redesigned the tail lamps of one of its popular sedans to reflect consumers’ increased focus on aerodynamic styling.
 Unlike traditional red tail lamps that were vertically mounted on the back of the vehicle, the new design combined a clear acrylic lens in a larger lamp that wrapped around the side and over the top of the vehicle trunk.
-Although the design contained two plastic cap vents to block water and dust ingress, the Japanese OEM saw a significant number of warranty issues because consumers saw condensation in the tail lamp.
+Although the design contained two plastic cap vents to block water and dust ingress, the OEM experienced a significant number of warranty issues because consumers saw condensation in the tail lamp.
 The only solution was to replace the complete tail lamp at a substantial cost to the OEM, which did not significantly improve the condensation issues.

-The Japanese OEM’s engineering team contacted Gore for help.
-The lighting engineers in Gore’s global automotive group drew on their experience in venting solutions to recommend the Series AVS9 of GORE® Automotive Vents.
-This vent equalizes pressure by allowing air to flow freely in and out of the lamp and reduces condensation by allowing a high water vapor diffusion rate.
-At the same time, the vent withstands liquid water pressure of more than 5 psi (345 mbar) for 60 seconds and serves as a barrier against dust, dirt and road debris to keep the inside of the lens clean for the life of the car.
+The OEM’s engineering team in Japan contacted Gore for help.
+The lighting engineers in Gore’s global automotive group drew on their experience in venting solutions to recommend the GORE® Automotive Vents Series AVS 9.
+This vent equalizes pressure by allowing air to flow freely in and out of the lamp and reduces condensation due to its high water-vapor diffusion rate.
+At the same time, the vent withstands Water Entry Pressure (WEP) of more than 5 psi (345 mbar) for 60 seconds and serves as a barrier against dust, dirt and road debris to keep the inside of the lens clean for the life of the vehicle.

-Gore’s team collaborated with the OEM to evaluate several venting configurations, which they tested rigorously, including lamp testing in the laboratory and extended on-car trials.
-Gore evaluated the performance in different driving scenarios and environmental conditions the vehicle would encounter.
-As a result of this testing, the team recommended a design that combines the GORE Automotive Vent with the two cap vents.
+Gore’s team collaborated with the OEM to evaluate several venting configurations that they tested rigorously, from lamp testing in the laboratory to extended on-car trials.
+Gore evaluated a variety of potential solutions in different driving scenarios and environmental conditions.
+As a result of this testing, the team recommended a design that combines the GORE® Automotive Vent with the two cap vents.